Category: Review

 There are films one observes, and films one experiences, like a thrill ride or even an opera.
 Weir’s collective movies, and The Last Wave at the forefront, occupy the latter’s territory.

 A skilled auteur can take an unbelievable, even silly idea and strengthen it even without fiddling with the script.
-The camera work can be made to provide all the explanations necessary, and here Weir lets it to the talking.
+The camera work can be made to provide all the explanations necessary, and here Weir lets it do the talking.

 Michael Shannon, Douglas Ligon, Barlow Jacobs, Natalie Canerday, G. Alan Wilkins